 Spending more time outside isn’t all that the HEAT range offers.
 If you’ve chosen one of our heaters with a barbecue function, such as the Gourmet Range or new Heat & Grill, the unique dual functionality allows both entertaining and cooking for friends and family well into the evening.
 Fired up in 15 minutes or less, it’s easy to switch from heating to cooking by releasing the heater barbecue’s baffle plate.
 With a flue to reduce smoke too, keen grillers of all abilities can safely experiment with grilling, slow-roasting, baking, smoking, pizza, and more.
 With HEAT, you’ll be able to create the perfect barbecue party atmosphere, keeping your guests well fed.

-With more functions comes a little more maintenance.
+The increased functionality equates to a little more maintenance.
 To clean your grill, leave the lid on for fifteen minutes while it’s still hot to bake any food and grease deposits until they’ve blackened.
 Let your barbecue cool down before using a stainless steel bristle brush to scrape off any residue.
 Then with warm soapy water, wash the grates and the lid.
-To protect the paint, you can use a mild glass cleaner to wipe away any stains.
+To protect the paint, you can use a clean lightly dampened cloth to wipe away any stains.

 Here at Chesneys, we want to make outdoor living a part of British life – not just in summer, but throughout the year too.
-To bring the indoors outside in all seasons, why not browse our entire range of HEAT heater barbecues.
+To bring the indoors outside in all seasons, why not browse our entire range of HEAT Heater Barbecues.
 If you’d like to see them in person or have any questions, simply pop into your nearest Chesneys stockist.
+For more updates follow us on Facebook, Twitter, Instagram or Pinterest.